There were a lot of reasons that BHC nursing instructor Kim Hurley could have given up or headed down the wrong path as she was growing up.

 “I decided to stop working as a nurse and be an educator because of Dr. Sally Flesch’s influence and my positive experiences in the LPN program,” she says.

 Now she teaches Level 1, 2 and 3 ADN students in their clinicals as well as LPN students in PN 105 Pharmacology in Practical Nursing, PN 110 Basic Anatomy & Physiology and the LPN pediatric clinical.
+She advises the BHC chapter of the National Student Nurses’ Association and is the faculty representative for the LPN student representative program.

 “I have enjoyed seeing students’ response to the program and how abstract concepts become realities on the hospital units as they learn to connect the two,” Kim says.